 Making data-driven decisions is critical to the success of your portfolio, especially when it comes to high-cost items like utilities.
-But keeping track of key metrics, benchmarking and maximizing utility cost recovery across multiple properties is challenging.
+But keeping track of key metrics, benchmarking and maximizing utility cost recovery across multiple properties can be challenging.
 There have probably been plenty of times where you haven’t had enough data to make heads or tails of a situation.
 Or sometimes, you have so much data, that it’s hard to come to a conclusion about what’s happening.

-Tip 1: Identify opportunities for efficiency improvement by benchmarking utility expenses
+Tip #1: Identify opportunities for efficiency improvement by benchmarking utility expenses

-The bottom line: When you look at your utility expenses across your portfolio, you establish a benchmark for what “healthy” looks like to you.
+The bottom line: When you look at your utility costs across your portfolio, you establish a benchmark for what “healthy” looks like to you.
 From there, you can take on projects to bring all of your properties to that level.

 To begin with, recovering your utility expenses is definitely something your properties should be doing.
 Assuming you’re already doing that, do you know how much of your utilities you are recovering at each of your properties?
 This is an important number to know.
 Regulations govern how much you can collect, and the rules vary by utility, location, etc. You may be doing the best that you can in terms of utility expense recovery, but are you confident in that?

-Tip 3: Identify and alleviate vacant unit costs
+Tip #3: Identify and alleviate vacant unit costs

 Are you confident that the utilities across all of your units are in the current new resident’s name?
 When a resident moves into a new unit, they have a lot on their mind.
 Intentional or not, they may forget to transfer one or more utilities into their name.
 Again, assuming you’re charging residents for their use, this neglect directly impacts your bottom line.
 The sooner you know that a utility has not been transferred to the new resident’s name, the sooner you can fix the issue.
 You may also choose to levy a penalty fee if the issue is not resolved after a certain grace period, which reimburses your property team for administrative and operational costs associated with issue resolution.

-Once you are confident that your property is performing optimally based on your benchmarks (i.e. you’re conserving, your recovery is optimized, you’re at max efficiency) a utility expense management tool can help you proactively track your performance going forward so any anomalies are quickly identified and you can resolve them to go back to peak state.
+Once you are confident that your property is performing optimally based on your benchmarks (i.e. you’re conserving, your utility cost recovery is optimized, you’re at max efficiency) a utility expense management tool can help you proactively track your performance going forward so any anomalies are quickly identified and you can resolve them to go back to peak state.

-Tip 4: Proactively track, identify and resolve utility equipment issues such as submeter health
+Tip #4: Proactively track, identify, and resolve utility equipment issues such as submeter health

 The bottom line: Plug “leaks” in your submeters (pun intended) to be sure you are accurately recovering your utility costs from residents.

-Tip 5: Use automation to be proactively notified of anomalies and issues
+Tip #5: Use automation to be proactively notified of anomalies and issues

 Even with the best of intentions, keeping track of utility expenditures, recovery rates, and potential “leakages” is a challenge.
 If you have a utility management solution, it should allow you to set thresholds for metrics that matter to you, and receive notifications if they are exceeded.
 You can also notify colleagues via automated messages so they can take action quickly.
 For more time savings, customize your dashboards so you can easily visualize metrics that matter as soon as you log in.
 That way you won’t have to recreate the wheel each time you need an answer about utility data.